 National Sex and Gender Based Medicine Practitioner Registry and FAQs

-A searchable listing of providers and practitioners knowledgeable in sex and gender health concepts
+A searchable listing of physicians knowledgeable in sex and gender health concepts.
+Registries for other types of healthcare practitioners will be added in the future.

-- Sex and Gender Specific Health Learning Modules sponsored by the Laura W. Bush WH Institute
+- Sex and Gender Specific Health Learning Modules sponsored by the Laura W. Bush Institute for Women’s Health

-- NIH Office of Women’s Health Research: Any of their three modules
+- NIH Office of Women’s Health Research: Three modules available

 - Other courses with approval